MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/ibm-zos-online-transaction-processing-azure-content.md

 #### Monitoring

-- [Azure Monitor](https://azure.microsoft.com/services/monitor) collects, analyzes, and acts on telemetry from your Azure and on-premises environments.
+- [Azure Monitor](https://azure.microsoft.com/services/monitor) collects, analyzes, and acts on personal data from your Azure and on-premises environments.
 - Log Analytics is a tool in the Azure portal used to query Monitor logs using a powerful query language.
 You can work with the results of your queries interactively or use them with other Azure Monitor features such as log query alerts or workbooks.
 For more information, see [Overview of Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview).
 - Application Insights is a feature of Monitor that provides code-level monitoring of application usage, availability, and performance.
-It monitors the application, detects application anomalies such as mediocre performance and failures, and sends telemetry to the Azure portal.
+It monitors the application, detects application anomalies such as mediocre performance and failures, and sends personal data to the Azure portal.
 You can also use Application Insights for logging, distributed tracing, and custom application metrics.
 - Azure Monitor Alerts are a feature of Monitor.
-For more information, see [Create, view, and manage metric alerts using Azure Monitor](/azure/azure-monitor/alerts/alerts-metric)
+For more information, see [Create, view, and manage metric alerts using Azure Monitor](/azure/azure-monitor/alerts/alerts-metric).

+## Scenario details

+With ever-evolving business needs and data, applications must produce and scale without creating infrastructure issues.
+This example workload shows how, using Azure platform as a service (PaaS) services, one can migrate a z/OS mainframe OLTP application to a secure, scalable, and highly available system in the cloud.
+Such a migration helps businesses in finance, health, insurance, and retail to minimize application delivery timelines, and it helps reduce the costs of running the applications.

+### Potential use cases

+This architecture is ideal for OLTP workloads that have these characteristics:

+- They serve an international user base.
+- Their usage varies greatly over time, so they benefit from flexible scaling and usage-based pricing.

 ## Considerations

+These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
+For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-### Availability
+### Reliability

+Reliability ensures your application can meet the commitments you make to your customers.
+For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 - This OLTP architecture can be deployed in multiple regions and can have a geo-replicated data layer.
-- The Azure database services support zone redundancy and can fail over to a secondary node in the event of an outage, or to allow for maintenance activities.
+- The Azure database services support zone redundancy and can fail over to a secondary node if an outage occurs, or to allow for maintenance activities.

-### Scalability

-- This architecture uses Azure PaaS services like App Service, which has autoscaling capabilities.
-- For guidance on autoscaling in Azure, see [Autoscaling](../../best-practices/auto-scaling.md).

 ### Security

+Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
+For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 - ExpressRoute creates a private connection to Azure from an on-premises environment.
 You can also use site-to-site VPN.
-- Microsoft Entra ID can authenticate resources and control access using Azure role-based access control (RBAC).
+- Microsoft Entra ID can authenticate resources and control access using Azure role-based access control.
 - Database services in Azure support various security options like data encryption at rest.
 - For general guidance on designing secure solutions, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

+### Cost optimization

+Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

+Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your implementation.

-### Resiliency
+### Operational excellence

+Operational excellence covers the operations processes that deploy an application and keep it running in production.
+For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 - This scenario uses Azure Monitor and Application Insights to monitor the health of the Azure resources.
 You can set alerts for proactive management.
 - For guidance on resiliency in Azure, see [Designing reliable Azure applications](/azure/architecture/framework/resiliency/app-design).

-## Pricing

-- Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your implementation.
+### Performance efficiency

+Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

+- This architecture uses Azure PaaS services like App Service, which has autoscaling capabilities.
+- For guidance on autoscaling in Azure, see [Autoscaling](../../best-practices/auto-scaling.md).

 ## Contributors